 3. An introduction to the Collective Impact Principles of Practice – a set of guidelines generated by CI practitioners around the world – that nurture the conditions for successful multi-sector collaboration and systems change.

 4. Consideration of Collaborative governance and the role of the Backbone Infrastructure in the developing and sustaining a robust CI effort.

 A few highlights of the learning agenda include:

 Strategies for engaging the wisdom of content and context experts

 Why and how to Embed a systems lens and innovation orientation into your CI effort

 Collaborative Leadership, shared governance, and the role of the Backbone

 Designing for long-term sustainability and resilience of your collaborative effort

 This workshop will be led by Tamarack's Director of Collective Impact, Sylvia Cheuy, and Co-CEO and Strategic Lead of Tamarack's Learning Centre, Liz Weaver.

-Both Sylvia and Liz bring extensive experience and expertise to Collective Impact and are excited to be sharing this knowledge in a Train-the-Trainer session that will leave participants with the tools and resources they need to facilitate and accelerate impact at the local level.
+Both Sylvia and Liz bring extensive experience and expertise to Collective Impact and are excited to be sharing this knowledge in a session designed specifically for leaders and facilitators of Collective Impact Initiatives.
+Their aim is to provide participants with the tools and resources they need to lead, facilitate and accelerate impact in their own communities